The Greatest Drive England to Australia Overland

 1927

-Birtles first attempt to drive London to Australia 20 February in an experimental BEAN 6 car.
-He reached as far as Delhi in India before the car completely collapsed into “scrap metal”
+Birtles first attempt to drive London to Australia 20 February with Malcolm Ellis in an experimental BEAN 6 car.
+They reached as far as Delhi in India before the car completely collapsed into “scrap metal”

 He immediately telegraphed for his old faithful BEAN 14 “Sundowner” still covered in Australian outback dust to be readied and left London a second time 19 October.
 He arrived in Melbourne 25 July 1928.
 A crowd of 10,000 blocked the street to welcome him.